l-pis/3720-Team12-Sprint2/README.md

-# 3720-Team12-Sprint2
+# Team Serve's Sprint 2
-# This is our repository for 3720 and Sprint2 for Clemson University
+This is our github page for our 3720 Sprint 2 at Clemson Univeristy.
+Done for 3720 for Dr. Adkins for the Spring 2025 Semester.
-# Please do not copy our code
+Please do not copy